sensu/sensu-docs-legacy/docs/0.28/quick-start/the-five-minute-install-ubuntu.md

 ---
-title: "The Five Minute Install"
+title: "The Five Minute Install on Ubuntu"
 version: 0.28
 weight: 1
 next: